 Q: How is the Colorado meat law enforced?

 A: Facilities engaged in custom livestock, wild game meat, and poultry processing over 1000 birds, are required to license with the Colorado Department of Agriculture.
-Inspectors visit the facilities and inspect for cleaning, sanitation, labeling and record keeping.
+Inspectors visit the facilities and inspect for cleaning, sanitation, labeling, and record keeping.

 Q: Are there any requirements for how a processing facility must be constructed?

-A: Yes, the receiving, and holding areas need to be constructed so that the animals can be handled without being hurt.
-The processing, refrigeration, freezing and storage areas of a meat processing facility must all be constructed so that the processing can be done in a safe and sanitary manner.
-For example, walls in all areas of the facility must be constructed of materials that are easily cleaned and sanitized, processing room and cooler floors must be capable of being readily cleaned and properly drained.
+A: Yes, the receiving and holding areas need to be constructed so that the animals can be handled without being hurt.
+The processing, refrigeration, freezing, and storage areas of a meat processing facility must all be constructed so that the processing can be done in a safe and sanitary manner.
+For example, walls in all areas of the facility must be constructed of materials that are easily cleaned and sanitized, and processing room and cooler floors must be capable of being readily cleaned and properly drained.

 Q: What is meant by "safe and sanitary"?

 A: All equipment used for processing must be cleaned and sanitized regularly at the conclusion of each day's processing.
-The temperatures of the processing room, refrigerator and freezer must all be appropriate.
+The temperatures of the processing room, refrigerator, and freezer must all be appropriate.
 Employees must use good hygiene.
 Vermin and pests must be properly controlled.
 Wild game must be segregated from domestic animals.
 Pork must be segregated from other meat.
 Waste must be properly denatured and disposed of.
 Custom processed meat and wild game meat must be labeled with "NOT FOR SALE", product identity, owner identity, and date of wrapping.

 Q: How much meat will I get from an animal I bring to a processor?

-Q: Why did I only get 150# of meat from my 600# elk?
+Q: Why did I only get 150lb of meat from my 600lb elk?

 Q: I am not sure if I received all the meat cut from the animal I had processed, can the Department help?